 Today negotiation is a necessary tool for any person or professional who wants to preserve their interests and obtain their own benefit, while preserving their relationship with others.

-A good negotiator is not born, but is made.
+A good negotiator is not born but is made.
 In other words, a good negotiator is formed through experience, learning from others and from himself.
-Here we present the Ten Commandments of the Good Negotiator, which must be respected at all times to get good agreements.
+Here we present the Ten Commandments of the Good Negotiator, which must be always respected to get good agreements.
 Remember, the secret of any negotiation is that in the end, if we don’t all win, then nobody wins.

 To be a good negotiator: